vanmualcin/KhrihfaHlabu/README.md

 ## Format compatibility

-The hymn schema follows Tonic Studio’s current `Score` interface and importer: `format: "tonic-studio"`, version 2, UUID identity, metadata, key and meter, SATB parts, note-level lyric syllables, sections/refrains, repeat directives, and playback order.
+The hymn schema follows Tonic Solfege’s current `Score` interface and importer: `format: "tonic-solfege"`, version 2, UUID identity, metadata, key and meter, SATB parts, note-level lyric syllables, sections/refrains, repeat directives, and playback order.
 The catalog’s “Doh” column displays each score’s `key` value.

-Top-level catalog fields are not added to score documents because they are not part of Tonic Studio’s current format.
+Top-level catalog fields are not added to score documents because they are not part of Tonic Solfege’s current format.
 The simplified library index intentionally contains only hymn URLs.

 ## Copyright and licensing